dotnet/docs/styleguide/labels-projects.md

 ## Labels

-If this is your first experience with [dotnet/docs](https://github.com/dotnet/docs), start with the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) issues.
+If this is your first experience contributing to [dotnet/docs](https://github.com/dotnet/docs), start with the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) issues.
 These are issues that have a more focused scope.
 They are a great way to make your first contribution.
 From the up-for-grabs view, you can further filter issues based on areas and priority.

 We use labels to classify issues in many different ways: